 High Frequency PCB – What is it?

-High frequency printed circuit boards transmit electromagnetic waves with minimal losses.
+High frequency PCB transmit electromagnetic waves with minimal losses.
 This type of PCB is commonly utilized in applications where transmission of signals between objects is required.
 In the fabrication of a high frequency PCB, the use of specific materials is required.

 This board features faster rates of signal flow.
 Its frequency range is about 100 GHZ.
 High frequency boards offer low levels of thermal expansion, lower DF, and lower DK.
 These circuit boards are commonly used for HDI technology.